Application PortalContact Us

 Advice Post Project

-To create a meaningful and inclusive student program, design interdisciplinary, multisensory experiences that invite personal expression, foster empathy, and ensure accessibility.
-Consider partnering with local artists and offering the program at no cost to eliminate barriers to participation.
+GRAM hoped to create a meaningful and inclusive student program.
+It also aimed to design interdisciplinary, multisensory experiences that invite personal expression, foster empathy, and ensure accessibility.
+Consider partnering with local artists and offering such a program at no cost to eliminate barriers to participation.

 image